Special Offers: Spend X Get Y

 The section that comes next is Exclusions (Figure 6).
 Here you’ll exclude any possible offers that may interfere with the current one.

-Exclusions can be set only on the special offers created with the Special Offers: Spend X Get Y and Special Offers: Buy X Get Y modules.
+Exclusions can be set only on the special offers created with the Special Offers: Spend X Get Y and Special Offers: Buy X Get Y addons.
 To set an exclusion, mark the offer(s) that will prevent the current offer from being applied.

 If you have e.g. Offer A and Offer B and define Offer B as an exclusion for Offer A, Offer A and Offer B will not be applied to the same products in an order.
 This means that the cart will first check the order to meet the Offer A conditions and apply the discounts set for Offer A if the conditions are met.
 Then the cart will check the same order to meet the Offer B conditions excluding the products that were counted for Offer A. If the Offer B conditions are met the Offer B discounts will be applied to the order as well but to the different items from the order.
 If no exclusions are set discounts of both Offer A and Offer B can be applied to one and the same product from the order.